How do I install ValuAdder?

 No. ValuAdder is a completely self-contained small business valuation and deal structuring application that does all the work.
 In addition, ValuAdder integrated Help and Information System offers you valuable tips and techniques on business buying, selling and business valuation.

 Absolutely.
-ValuAdder Reports let you save all your business valuation, deal structure, or purchase financing analysis results in a number of industry standard file formats:
+ValuAdder Reports let you save all your business valuation, deal structure, or purchase financing analysis results in two industry-standard file formats:

 Of course, you can also print your business valuation and deal structure results as a professionally formatted report.

 Yes.
 You can save any number of valuation scenarios with ValuAdder.
-Your inputs are stored in a file in the state-of-the-art XML format.
-Just click on a scenario file to open it in ValuAdder.
+Your inputs are stored in a file.
+Just double-click on a scenario file to open it in ValuAdder.
 Then continue your work right where you left off.